fenago/pytest-quick-start-guide/python-testing-with-pytest/Lab_3.md

 ### Using autouse for Fixtures That Always Get Used

-So far in this chapter, all of the fixtures used by tests were named by the tests (or used usefixtures for that one class example).
+So far in this lab, all of the fixtures used by tests were named by the tests (or used usefixtures for that one class example).
 However, you can use autouse=True to get a fixture to run all of the time.
 This works well for code you